On proper splinters in positive characteristic: Finite torsors over proper splinters over a field

-\begin{remark}[On the triviality of the Nori fundamental group] As mentioned in \cref{cor:splinter_geom_normal}, a connected proper splinter $X$ is geometrically normal, hence geometrically reduced, over the field $K\coloneqq H^0(X, \mcO_X)$\,; in particular it acquires a rational point after some finite separable field extension of $K$.
-Moreover, recall the general facts that Nori's fundamental group is invariant under separable base change, and that the triviality of Nori's fundamental group is independent of the choice of base point. \end{remark}
+\begin{remark}[On the triviality of the Nori fundamental group scheme] As mentioned in \cref{cor:splinter_geom_normal}, a connected proper splinter $X$ is geometrically normal, hence geometrically reduced, over the field $K\coloneqq H^0(X, \mcO_X)$\,; in particular it acquires a rational point after some finite separable field extension of $K$.
+Moreover, recall the general facts that the Nori fundamental group scheme is invariant under separable base change, and that the triviality of the Nori fundamental group scheme is independent of the choice of base point. \end{remark}

 We say that a finite \'etale cover $\pi\colon Y \to X$ is trivial if it is isomorphic over $X$ to a disjoint union of copies of $X$.
 We say that a finite torsor $\pi\colon Y\to X$ under a finite group scheme $G$ over $k$ is trivial if it is isomorphic to $X\times_k G$ over $X$.
 An immediate consequence of \cref{prop:trivial_fundamental_group} is the following\,: